justmars/yaml-lex/README.md

 ## Features

+✅ Wraps long strings at a configurable line width
+✅ Preserves blank lines and paragraph breaks
+✅ Converts long text into block scalars (|-) for YAML readability ✅ Special rules for common keys:
-- Reformat content nodes using block scalar (|-), unless they contain Markdown tables.
+    - `content` → always block scalar unless it contains a Markdown table
-- Wrap caption and title nodes if their effective length exceeds a configurable character limit.
-- Wrap long single-line strings for other keys.
-- Recursive formatting of folders containing YAML files.
-- In-place formatting or output to a separate file.
+    - `caption` / `title` → flattened into single line, then wrapped if too long
+    - Other long strings → wrapped into block scalars ✅ Detects and preserves Markdown tables (avoids breaking table formatting) ✅ Works on a single file or recursively on a folder of YAML files ✅ In-place editing or output to a new file

+## Notes

 - Rich logging using rich.
 - Fully compatible with doctest-style examples for testing.
 - Supports CI/CD workflows with testing, linting, pre-commit hooks, and docs building.